Our next election is August 4:

 - Verify voter registration and make changes to residence/mailing address here.

-Early Voting for the Referendum
+Early Voting for the Primary

 Mathews General Registrar's Office, Liberty Square Complex,